lizongying/go-crawler/README.md

 * Supports multiple storage methods for more flexible data storage.
 * Provides numerous configuration options for richer customization.
 * Allows customizations for components, providing more freedom for feature extensions.
-* Includes a built-in development server for convenient debugging and development.
+* Includes a built-in mock Server for convenient debugging and development.
 * It supports distributed deployment.

 ## Usage